microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/k8s_infra_observability/_index.md

     ![Observability grafana_prod diagram](./img/grafana_prod_db_global01.png)

-- Review different panels in the dashboard to see the metrics collected from the Kubernetes cluster.
+- Review the different panels in the dashboard to see the metrics collected from the Kubernetes cluster.

     ![Observability grafana_prod diagram](./img/grafana_prod_db_global02.png)